-Mary Todd Lincoln, wife of the sixteenth president of the United States, was born in Lexington, Kentucky, on December 13, 1818.
-The fourth of sixteen children, Mary was daughter to one of the town’s wealthier and more prominent men, Robert Smith Todd.
+Mary Todd Lincoln, wife of the sixteenth president of the United States, was born in Lexington, Kentucky on December 13, 1818.
+The fourth of sixteen children, Mary was daughter of one of the town’s more prominent men Robert Smith Todd and his first wife Elizabeth Parker, who died when Mary was six years old.
 A businessman and politician, Todd provided his children from two marriages with the social standing and material advantages Abraham Lincoln lacked in his own youth.

 Although a town of less than seven thousand residents in the 1830s, Lexington was compared to Philadelphia and Boston in its wealth and cosmopolitan sophistication.
 Mary moved in the highest levels of Bluegrass society and acquired an extensive education from Frenchwoman Madame Charlotte Mentelle.
 At her father’s large home on Main Street, maintained by household slaves, Mary mingled with influential political guests.
 The most prominent of these was Senator Henry Clay, three-time presidential candidate and leader of the young Whig party.
 Clay, a family friend, resided less than two miles from the Todds.
 He once promised young Mary she would be among his first guests in Washington should he become president.
 Mary Todd’s path to the White House, however, ran in a different course.